knarkzel/raise/README.md

 # raise

 Run or raise implemented for Hyprland.
-It will raise window if it exists, and cycle to next window if current window is of same class.
+It will raise window if it exists, or cycle to next window if current window is of same class.
 Otherwise it will launch new window.

 ```